 It depends on your conversion path.
-Ordering from cheapest to the most expensive redundancy offering we have LRS, ZRS, GRS, and RA-GRS.
-For example, going from LRS to anything will incur additional charges because you are going to a more sophisticated redundancy level.
-Going to GRS or RA-GRS will incur an egress bandwidth charge because your data (in your primary region) is being replicated to your remote secondary region.
-This is a one-time charge at initial setup.
-After the data is copied, there are no further conversion charges.
-You will only be charged for replicating any new or updates to existing data.
+Ordering from least to the most expensive, Azure Storage redundancy offerings LRS, ZRS, GRS, RA-GRS, GZRS, and RA-GZRS.
+For example, going from LRS to any other type of replication will incur additional charges because you are moving to a more sophisticated redundancy level.
+Migrating to GRS or RA-GRS will incur an egress bandwidth charge because your data (in your primary region) is being replicated to your remote secondary region.
+This charge is a one-time cost at initial setup.
+After the data is copied, there are no further migration charges.
+You are only charged for replicating any new or updates to existing data.
 For details on bandwidth charges, see Azure Storage Pricing page.

-If you convert your storage account from GRS to LRS, there is no additional cost, but your replicated data is deleted from the secondary location.
+If you migrate your storage account from GRS to LRS, there is no additional cost, but your replicated data is deleted from the secondary location.

-If you convert your storage account from RA-GRS to GRS or LRS, that account is billed as RA-GRS for an additional 30 days beyond the date that it was converted.
+If you migrate your storage account from RA-GRS to GRS or LRS, that account is billed as RA-GRS for an additional 30 days beyond the date that it was converted.

 - Locally redundant storage (LRS): Low-cost data redundancy for Azure Storage